-In the end, Erasmus MC wants to comply as fully as possible with the accessibility requirements of DigiToegankelijk.nl (Dutch only) at level AA.
-Meeting this standard makes our website more user-friendly and more accessible for different target groups.
-We want to achieve this final goal step by step.
+We wish to comply as fully as possible with the Dutch government’s level AA digital accessibility requirements (see DigiToegankelijk.nl (Dutch only)).
+By doing so, we can make our website more user-friendly and more easily accessible to everyone.
+We wish to achieve this goal step by step.

 - Web forms.

 We try and use simple, easily accessible web forms wherever possible.
 This means, for example, using plain language, clear labels, clear input fields and error messages that are easy to understand.

 We wish to minimise the use of documents on our website.
 Where documents are used, these are preferably available in the form of readily accessible PDFs.
 You may, however, occasionally come across a PDF that is not easily accessible.

 The color/contrast on the website complies with wcag AA (Level 2), i.e. there is enough contrast for elements that are not graphic.
 This should make them sufficiently visible.
 For color blindness, however, other things are important, such as a high contrast mode function, no text on images and take into account contrast in presentations, PDFs, charts and other graphics.
 This is still being worked on, for example through guidelines in the development of content.